klendathu2k/Obsidian/2022 Week 13/sPhenix Handy Remote Execution Coordinator 1.md

 1. pass1 runs with direct submission with prun
 	- root files *can* be copied back to /sphenix/users/sphnxpro directly...
 	- would prefer to stage back via rucio ...
+2. no show stoppers for pass2...
-2. working to generalize so that the job description is expressed as a single yaml file input to pchain... (more discussion on Wednesday)
+3. working to generalize so that the job description is expressed as a single yaml file input to pchain... (more discussion on Wednesday)

 ---